 The 2018 Nissan Leaf is an award-winning car that has greater driving range than other green cars.
 It’s 150-mile battery electric range is a formidable feature in the fast-expanding green car market.
 The car’s sleek design also adds aesthetic value.
 But it’s the full suite of Nissan Intelligent Mobility technologies, including excellent aerodynamics, that gives the car its ultra modern character.

 Another noteworthy car to watch out for is the Audi e-tron.
 Expected to be released in 2019, the Audi e-tron boasts a range of 310 miles, double of what current electric cars have.
 The secret lies in the car’s battery pack and three electric motors, which can provide a total of 496 horsepower.
 The low roofline is combined with traditional SUV styling elements, giving the car a classic yet edgy appeal.

 With more car companies going green, it’s realistic to expect that global CO2 emissions will decrease.
-Outside the auto industry, it’s a positive development that more top companies are adopting ways to go green.
+Outside the auto industry, it’s a positive development that The Solutions Project and other top companies are adopting ways to go green.
 Majority of car users still use gasoline and diesel-powered models, but concerted efforts of car companies and the growing popularity of green cars paint an optimistic picture for the environment and market trends.